andreaswittmann/project-bot/README.md

    - Projects passing threshold get full LLM evaluation
    - Files automatically sorted into `projects_accepted/` or `projects_rejected/`

+3. **Dashboard Update Phase:** *(Automatic)*
+   - Dashboard data is automatically generated after evaluation
+   - All project scores, statuses, and metadata are consolidated
+   - Dashboard HTML file is updated with latest data

-3. **Management Phase:**
+4. **Management Phase:**
-   - Use dashboard to review accepted projects
+   - Open `dashboard/dashboard.html` to review all processed projects
+   - Filter and sort projects by status, scores, or dates
    - Mark projects as "applied" when you submit applications
-   - Track application status and outcomes
+   - Track application status and outcomes over time

 ## Advanced Features